arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 We will go through some important code sections to make this application fully operative.
 We will begin with the required libraries:

 - `Arduino_EdgeControl.h` will enable the support for the Edge Control peripherals; install it by searching for it on the Library Manager.
-- Including `Wire.h` will enable the I2C communication between the Edge Control, the MKR WiFi 1010 and the other peripherals.
-It's included in the Board Support Package (BSP) of the Edge Control.
+- `Wire.h` will enable the I2C communication between the Edge Control, the MKR WiFi 1010 and the other peripherals.
+It is included in the Board Support Package (BSP) of the Edge Control.

 There are two headers included in the project code that handles some helper functions and structures: